printix/Power-BI/README.md

 Read more about what you can find in the report [here](https://manuals.printix.net/administrator/topic/how-to-interact-with-power-bi-report).

 # Editing the Power BI template
 You can freely alter the Power BI templates as needed for your organization.
 If you create something awesome, we hope you will share it back with the community!
+Please remember that the report is shared under the [GPL-3.0 license](https://github.com/printix/Power-BI/blob/master/LICENSE).

 ## Changing the Power BI design
 The Power BI design is created in PowerPoint and can easily be edited.
 You can find the design under the "PowerPoint" folder.
 The design is mostly built using Storyboards.